 Following are Adam Fletcher’s tools for youth engagement in schools.
 Contact him.

-Adam Fletcher’s Tools Supporting Youth Engagement in Schools
+Adam F.C.
+Fletcher’s Tools Supporting Youth Engagement in Schools

 Its cliche to say we live in trying times.
 But suffering is never cliche, and social justice isn’t a fad.